 Have Our Experienced Philadelphia County Social Security Disability Attorney Help You With Your Application

 Social Security Disability benefits often are a crucial source of income for an induvial or family.
 Nearly 65% of all applications for benefits are denied.
 With the help of an experienced Pennsylvania disability attorney, you could avoid many of the common problems and issues that plague many applications.
-At Young, Marr & Associates, our lawyers and staff are committed to helping our clients receive the benefits they deserve.
+At Young, Marr, Mallis & Associates, our lawyers and staff are committed to helping our clients receive the benefits they deserve.
 We also will appeal a denied claim.
 To get legal assistance in either applying for benefits or appealing a denied claim, call (215) 701-6519 to schedule a free consultation.